 To many students, “Escape Room” is not an unfamiliar term.
-Every escape room challenge starts with a given background story and a set of clues which guides you and your team to solve the mystery.
+Every escape room challenge, for example like this escape room las vegas, starts with a given background story and a set of clues which guides you and your team to solve the mystery.
 It may sound easy, but the tension and suspense created while being trapped in a real-life space is simply ineffable.
 If you have ever wondered about where to go after midterm, escape rooms are great options!
 Some of the well-known escape rooms are usually from franchise companies.
 Adventure Rooms, Confundrum Escape, and Qube Escape are just a few of the many choice out there.
 With a variety of escape rooms to choose from, how can one decide on which one to try?

 We sat with Adrian Pasqualini at the Applied Health Sciences coffee shop to speak about some of his amazing escape room experiences.
 Adrian is a first-year computer science student and he has quite a long history with a variety of escape rooms all over North America.
 On the top of his recommendation list, the Palace Game Escape Rooms were exceptional.

 “I would say that was definitely the best escape room that I have been to.
 It just had the highest production quality.”
 Said Adrian.
 “Usually for most escape rooms, you get regular puzzles and locks, those are all fun if you incorporate them well but these people had lights on the walls, pressure sensors on the floors, detectors to detect your movements… they incorporated all the puzzles around that really, really well.”